 The grant date for equity awards is a future date approved by the Compensation Committee.
-The Committee determined in 2020 that the annual equity grant date for 2021 for all participating team members would be the first Monday of the full business week following the first day of January (January 4, 2021).
-In order to motivate and retain our critical team members, the Committee determined in September 2020 that the number of shares subject to the 2021 annual equity awards for all participating team members would be determined by using the closing price of our Class A common stock on either October 1, 2020 or December 31, 2020, whichever was lower.
+The Committee determined in 2021 that the annual equity grant date for 2022 for all participating team members would be January 31, 2022, except that Mr. Crawford received his 2022 annual equity award on January 7, 2022 in connection with his appointment on January 7, 2022 as our Interim Chief Financial Officer effective January 8, 2022.
+The number of shares subject to the 2022 annual equity awards for Messrs.
+D. Katzman, S. Katzman, Wailes and Ms. Greenspon Rammelt were determined using the closing price of our Class A common stock on December 31, 2021.
+In order to motivate and retain other critical team members, the Committee determined at its regularly scheduled meeting on August 11, 2021 that the number of shares subject to the 2022 annual equity awards for almost all other participating team members, including Mr. Crawford, would be determined by using the closing price of our Class A common stock on either August 11, 2021 or December 31, 2021, whichever was lower.